 How to get ROMs?

 There are several sites that act as archives for older games.
-You can visit them to see games you played growing up.
+You can visit them to see the games you played growing up.
 These sites are like vast libraries where games from various platforms are put together.
 They are sorted alphabetically to help us find specific files with ease.

 Would installing custom firmware void my warranty?

-Any action that results in modified original code might nullify your warranty.
+Any action that results in a modified original code might nullify your warranty.
 Hence, think twice before you decide to download custom firmware and install it on your device.
 Reverting back to the original won’t change anything because what has been done can’t be undone.

 Final thoughts on gameboy emulator for PSP

 Seeing Game Boy’s classic design will hit your nostalgia hard.
 The chunky buttons and form factor of this console are that special.
 Although it has had changes throughout the years, the original remains unforgettable.
 But Game Boy is more than about its simple design.
-It also has the games that will take you back the days of fun games with much less advanced graphics.
+It also has games that will take you back to the days of fun games with much less advanced graphics.

 However, the real challenge is to find an emulator that fits the PSP.
 It is a bit tricky because you can count them with one hand.
 Besides, playing games outside of the original titles might void your warranty because it means you have to install custom firmware which would lead up to this.
 It makes sense, though.
 The PSP is made to run PSP games.
 This applies to any other console as well.

-So when it gains a new ability to play games of another console, there has to be some tweaks in software for it to happen and this will impact the warranty.
+So when it gains a new ability to play games of another console, there have to be some tweaks in software for it to happen and this will impact the warranty.
 Hence, think carefully before you install an emulator on your PSP.

 Whether it is the best GP emulator for PSP or another, they all have the ‘power’ to void the warranty.
 However, this doesn’t stop some people from trying.
 To them, the joy of playing classic games is more important than getting their broken PSP fixed by the manufacturer.